-Rapid urban economic growth leads to a fast growth in car ownership and use, and general support for policies to cater for this growth (e.g. by new road building, providing extra car parking spaces), often linked to strict land use zoning policies and street designs which discourage walking and cycling.
-Investment in public transport may decline, and more of the street space is allocated to cars and general traffic.
+Rapid urban economic growth leads to a fast increase in car ownership and use, and general support for policies to cater for this growth (e.g. by new road building, providing extra car parking spaces).
+This is often linked to strict land use zoning policies that spatially segregate activities and discourage mixed-use development; and street designs which discourage walking and cycling, and may reduce footway width to increase carriageway provision.
+Investment in public transport may decline, and more of the street space in general is allocated to cars and general traffic.